that part of the District of Columbia which was carved out of Fairfax County in 1800 was named Alexandria County, and renamed Arlington County in 1920

-The land within Alexandria County had been part of Fairfax County until 1800.
-Virginia ceded the territory to the Federal government, implementing part of the bargain made in 1790 to move the national capital to the Potomac River.
+In 1800, Virginia gave the Federal government a portion of Fairfax County to create the District of Columbia, implementing part of the bargain made in 1790 to move the national capital to the Potomac River.
 The cession forced Fairfax County to move its courthouse from the town of Alexandria, leading to the development further inland of what is now the City of Fairfax.

+Virginia's contribution to the District of Columbia became Alexandria County, within the District.
 The Federal government built all of its public buildings north of the Potomac River, and the Alexandria area received few benefits from being part of the District of Columbia.
-Virginia did not fund public improvements either, since Alexandria County was not within the state's boundaries.
+Virginia did not fund public improvements either, since after 1800 Alexandria County was not within the state's boundaries.

 Land speculators still saw potential, especially after construction of Long Bridge spanned the Potomac River.
 A group of investors from New York platted a city on the southern shoreline of the District.
 As a marketing ploy, they named their new development Jackson City and got President Andrew Jackson to lay a cornerstone there during a January 11, 1836 ceremony.
 Only a few structures were developed prior to the Civil War.1

-In 1847, the territory was retroceded back to Virginia.
+That land was retroceded back to Virginia and Alexandria County, Virginia was created in 1847.
 Alexandria merchants were finally able to get support from Virginia's Bureau of Public Works to finance turnpikes, canals, and railroads.

 When the US Congress abolished the slave trade in the District of Columbia as part of the Compromise of 1850, Alexandria County was no longer part of the District.
 During the 1850's, the town of Alexandria developed as a major center for the slave-trading business.
 During the Civil War, Alexandria County was occupied by Union troops.
 The Union governor of the Restored State of Virginia, Francis Pierpont, brought the state capital to Alexandria between 1863-1865.